shaunwarman/shaunwarman.com/pages/_posts/2020-04-03-enable-2fa-in-ladjs.md

 ## Enable OTP in lad.js

-Lad.js configuration (`.env`) allows us to turn on and off features.
+Lad.js environment configuration (`.env`) allows us to turn on and off features.
 You can see the defaults in [`.env.defaults`](https://github.com/ladjs/lad/blob/master/template/.env.defaults) for reference.
-One of these features is OTP that we can simply turn on by adding `AUTH_OTP_ENABLED=true`.
+One of these features is OTP (one-time passcode) that we can simply turn on by adding `AUTH_OTP_ENABLED=true`.
 That's it.
-2FA is enabled.
+2FA is enabled and we get a full stack enhancement to our application.
 Let's take a deeper look at what we get and how this works.

 ## User point-of-view